Stamp River Park, located in Port Alberni, is beautiful at any time of year, but especially so in the Fall.

 So tell me, when’s the last time you’ve been to Stamp River Park?
 Let us know in the comments below.

-If you are hoping to see the salmon in action, the fish runs will continue into December.
-So there is still time to experience this natural phenomenon!
+If you are hoping to see the salmon in action, the fish runs continue into early December.

 If you happen to be visiting the park at another time of the year, you won’t be disappointed with the beauty that surrounds you.
 It is truly a lovely park in any season.